Josh B. Stein

-Education and early career
+He was featured in the Forbes Midas List in 2013, 2014 and 2015 in recognition of his accomplishments as an investor.
+He was also the recipient of the 2015 Deloitte Fast 500 Venture Capitalist of the Year award.

+Early life and education

 Stein earned an M.B.A from the Stanford University Graduate School of Business and his B.A. from Dartmouth College.

+Career

-Prior to joining DFJ, Stein was a co-founder, director and chief strategy officer for ViaFone, a DFJ-backed startup that created of wireless enterprise applications.
-Stein previously held positions in product management at Microsoft and NetObjects, and was a management consultant in the San Francisco office of The Boston Consulting Group.
+Prior to joining DFJ, Stein was a co-founder, director and chief strategy officer for ViaFone, a DFJ-backed startup that created wireless enterprise applications.
+Stein previously held positions in product management at Microsoft and NetObjects, and was a management consultant in the San Francisco office of the Boston Consulting Group.

 Stein is a graduate of the Kauffman Fellows Program.

 Draper Fisher Jurvetson

 Stein joined Draper Fisher Jurvetson (DFJ) in 2004.
 His previous investments include Redfin, Twilio, SugarCRM, Swell (acquired by Apple), Eventful (acquired by CBS Local), GoodGuide (acquired by UL), iList (acquired by IGN/News Corp), Polaris Wireless (strategic recapitalization), Yammer (acquired by Microsoft), and Yardbarker (acquired by Fox Sports Interactive).

 Personal

-He currently serves on the board of trustees of the Crystal Springs Uplands School and the Stanford GSB Trust.
+He serves on the board of trustees of the Crystal Springs Uplands School and the Stanford GSB Trust.